ffe

 - Infinite fully-customizable user presets in a handy drop-down.

-- Handy, fully customizable selectors for all your common ffmpeg settings.
+- Handy, fully customizable selectors for all your common FFmpeg settings.

 - Live, interactive shell console output.